ZexuanZhao/gpu-accelarated-allSite-variant-calling-pipeline/README.md

 ## Getting Started
 1. Prepare a sample sheet and edit `configuration/config.yaml` with project details and resource paths.
-2. Ensure Snakemake and Singularity are installed, then run the command shown in the [Usage](#usage) section with appropriate `--cores`, `--resources gpus`, and memory limits.
+2. Ensure Snakemake and Singularity are installed (ideally by conda), then run the command shown in the [Usage](#usage) section with appropriate `--cores`, `--resources`, and memory limits.

-## Next Steps
-- Learn Snakemake basics to customize rules and understand dependency graphs.
-- Explore GATK4’s best-practices for joint genotyping and filtering.
-- Review how Clara Parabricks accelerates GATK and BWA on GPUs.
-- Familiarize yourself with bcftools, bedtools, Qualimap, and MultiQC for QC and post-processing.
-- For scaling, study GenomicsDB and interval splitting strategies to optimize performance on large genomes.

 ## Files to prepare:
  - A sample sheet - sample_sheet.csv: a comma delimited file with 3 columns (no column name):